wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 [Learn more about Vivid](https://github.com/Vonage/vivid)

-### Node Modules Install

-Now that I've convinced you that Video Express and Vivid are great, let's install them:
+Now that I've convinced you that Vivid is great, let's install it now:

-`yarn add @vonage/video-express @vonage/vivid`
+`yarn add @vonage/vivid`

 ### Model Generation